Chanpreet08/ChatApplication-Android-/README.md

-# Chat-Application
+# Chat-Application-Android

-A basic chat application using firebase and android
+A chat application in native android having backend in nodejs